 Environmental-awareness is not limited to careers that are traditionally considered 'green'.
 Existing businesses are changing - consider the development of electric cars, or moves to increase sustainability in retail.
-Sustainability is an issue for all sectors, a new breed of firms exploiting the drive for business to operate in a more sustainable way has emerged, but in-house opportunities also exist in large established organisations.
+Sustainability is an issue for all sectors; a new breed of firms exploiting the drive for business to operate in a more sustainable way has emerged, but in-house opportunities also exist in large established organisations.
 This diversity means that well-defined career paths in sustainability can be hard to find.
 Roles may have sustainability as the core focus, a main responsibility or just a small aspect.

 The diverse nature of this sector is reflected in the wide range of possible entry points.
-Graduate schemes offered by large companies and multidisciplinary consultancies tend to recruit students from any discipline, with closing dates towards the end of Michaelmas term or early in Hilary term.
-Many also offer internships to students in their penultimate year at Oxford.
-Look beyond the job title to establish if sustainability is incorporated into a role.
+Graduate schemes offered by large companies and multidisciplinary consultancies tend to recruit students from any

-Industry and businesses are increasingly required and motivated to engage with their impact on the environment, and there is huge potential for innovation - so it's an amazing time to be exploring roles in this area
+Industry and businesses are increasingly required and motivated to engage with their impact on the environment, and there is huge potential for innovation - so it's an amazing time to be exploring roles in this area.